Fixing "Not Responding" with Compatibility Settings

 Switch to the "Compatibility" tab of the properties dialog.
 Enable "Run this program in compatibility mode for."
 If the drop-down box just below the checkbox contains an option for your current operating system (for example, if you are running Windows 7, and the box contains an option for Windows 7), use this option.
 Otherwise, use whatever the top option is.
 Click "Apply" and then try launching the application.

-If Scrivener still does not launch, repeat the steps above, but choose a different operating system under the "Compatibility Mode" options.
+If the software still does not launch, repeat the steps above, but choose a different operating system under the "Compatibility Mode" options.
 Continue until you have tried all of the available options.
 You can also try enabling "Run this program as an administrator.

-If, after exhausting all of the options, Scrivener still shows "Not Responding" when you attempt to launch it, try re-installing the application from a fresh download.
-If the problem persists, contact us as email@example.com.
+If, after exhausting all of the options, the software still shows "Not Responding" when you attempt to launch it, try re-installing the application from a fresh download.
+If the problem persists, contact us as firstname.lastname@example.org.